Azerbaijan–Ukraine relations

-After the dissolution of the Soviet Union, Azerbaijan and Ukraine gained their independence from the Soviet Union and started a close friendship with establishing diplomatic relations in 1992.
+After the dissolution of the Soviet Union, Azerbaijan and Ukraine gained their independence from the Soviet Union and started a close friendship, establishing diplomatic relations in 1992.
 The relations of strategic cooperation, political, economical and cultural relations between two countries are at a very high level.
-In 2001, the two countries founded the Organization for Democracy and Economic Development (GUAM), along with Georgia and Moldova.
 Azerbaijan currently plays an important role in both organization and the foreign policy of Ukraine due to its strategic role in the region.
-Azerbaijan also helped Ukraine to shelter Chernobyl sarcophagus.